 AMD is thought to be caused by aggregation of A2E a toxic, non-degradable cellular waste product in our eye's retinal cells.

 Lysoclear is a molecular repair therapy based on the targeted delivery of exogenous A2E degrading enzymes to our retina cells to eliminate A2E, treat AMD and restore vision.

 The team recently announced a Series-A offering to bring its product through Phase I clinical trials.
 LysoClear would be the first clinical candidate based on the repair and rejuvenation paradigm, pioneered by the SENS research foundation.

-CellAge is aiming to increase human healthspan and reduce the incidence of age-related diseases by helping the human body destroy senescenct cells.
+CellAge is aiming to increase human healthspan and reduce the incidence of age-related diseases by helping the human body destroy senescent cells.

 The team is focusing on a novel approach for this challenge by developing synthetic promoters for senescence cell detection and removal.

-The joint expertise in senescence, synthetic biology and bioinformatics gives CellAge a unique angle on improving ways how gene therapies could be targeted to senescent cells.
+The joint expertise in senescence, synthetic biology and bioinformatics gives CellAge a unique angle on improving ways that gene therapies could be targeted to senescent cells.